Features Overview

 browser_get_images | Get images from the page |

-browser_vision | Analyze page screenshot with vision model |
+browser_vision | Take screenshot and analyze with vision model |

 Memory Tools (memory)